 - Through course work and faculty guidance, help innovative students cultivate and expand on their business ideas.

-Core courses The Entrepreneurship & Innovation minor consists of seven courses (28 units).
-Students will be required to complete two practicum courses (8 units), three core courses (12 units), and 8 units of elective coursework to be chosen from a list of options.
-Of the 28 units required for the minor, at least 20 must be upper division.
+The Entrepreneurship & Innovation minor consists of seven courses (28 units).
+Students will be required to complete two practicum courses (8 units), three core courses (12 units), and 8 units of elective courses.
+In order to complete the E&I Minor, students must comply to the following:

 - MGT103: Product Marketing and Management (4 Unit)